reverentgeek/node-weight-tracker/docs/blog-post.md

 In the previous code, the `init()` function uses `dotenv` to read in the `.env` configuration file, creates the web server, starts the server, and outputs the address of the web server.
 The `createServer()` function creates an instance of the hapi server based on the `port` and `host` environment variables, which are configured in the `.env` file.
 It then registers the routes defined in the `routes` module.
 There's also an event handler for `unhandledRejection` in case an exception occurs anywhere in the application that doesn't have error handling, which outputs the error and shuts down the server.

-Next you need to define at least one route for the `routes` module.
+Next, you need to define at least one route for the `routes` module.
 Create a new file in the `src/routes` folder named `index.js`.
 Add the following code to this file.

 ```js
 "use strict";